African payment startup Chipper Cash raises $13.8M Series A – TechCrunch

 Chipper Cash does not release audited financial data, but does share internal performance accounting with investors.
 Deciens Capital and Raptor Group co-led the startup’s Series A financing, with repeat support from 500 Startups and Liquid 2 Ventures .

-Deciens Capital founder Dan Kimmerling confirmed the fund’s lead on the investment and review of Chipper Cash’s payment value and volume metrics.
+Deciens Capital founder Dan Kimerling confirmed the fund’s lead on the investment and review of Chipper Cash’s payment value and volume metrics.

-Parallel to its P2P app, the startup also runs Chipper Checkout: a merchant-focused, fee-based mobile payment product that generates the revenue to support Chipper Cash’s free mobile-money business.
+Parallel to its P2P app, the startup also runs Chipper Checkout, a merchant-focused, fee-based mobile payment product that generates the revenue to support Chipper Cash’s free mobile-money business.

-The company will use its latest round to hire up to 30 people across operations in San Francisco, Lagos, London, Nairobi and New York — according to Serunjogi.
+The company will use its latest round to hire up to 30 people across operations in San Francisco, Lagos, London, Nairobi and New York, according to Serunjogi.

 Chipper Cash has already brought on a new compliance officer, Lisa Dawson, whose background includes stints with the U.S. Department of Treasury’s Financial Crimes Enforcement Network and Citigroup’s anti-money laundering department.

-“You know in the world we live in the AML side is very important so it’s an area that we want to invest in from the get go,” said Serunjogi.
+“You know in the world we live in, the AML side is very important, so it’s an area that we want to invest in from the get go,” said Serunjogi.

 He confirmed Dawson’s role aligned with getting Chipper Cash ready to meet regulatory requirements for new markets, but declined to name specific countries.

-With the round announcement, Chipper Cash also revealed a corporate social responsibility component to its business.
+With the round announcement, Chipper Cash also revealed a corporate social responsibility initiative.
 Related to current U.S. events, the startup has formed the Chipper Fund for Black Lives.

 “We’ve been huge beneficiaries of the generosity and openness of this country and its entrepreneurial spirit,” explained Serunjogi.
 “But growing up in Africa, we’ve were able to navigate [the U.S.] without the traumas and baggage our African American friends have gone through living in America.”

-The Chipper Fund for Black Lives will give 5 to 10 grants of $5,000 to $10,000.
+The Chipper Fund for Black Lives will give five to 10 grants of $5,000 to $10,000.
 “The plan is to give that to…people or causes who are furthering social justice reforms,” said Serunjogi.

 In Africa, Chipper Cash has placed itself in the continent’s major digital payments markets.
 As a sector, fintech has become Africa’s highest funded tech space, receiving the bulk of an estimated $2 billion in VC that went to startups in 2019.